tschneidereit/typed-objects-explainer/core.md

 // creating instances of `PointType` for all encountered items. let coercedPoints = PointType.array([new PointType(1, 2), new PointType(10, 20)]);
 // Creates an instance as a view onto the given buffer, starting at the given
-// offset and with the given length, both of which are optional.
+// byte offset and with the given length, both of which are optional.
-// This overload is only available for transparent types. let pointsView = PointType.array(buffer(points), 3, 3);
+// This overload is only available for transparent types. let pointsView = PointType.array(buffer(points), 16, 3);
 ```

 ## Reading fields and elements